Yaaminie/LLVM/README.md

-## design patterns
+## Design Patterns
+* Language independence<br>
+* Lot of optimization: Multiple-stages of analysis & transformations (optimization is possible with the help of IR)
+* Modularity (Code divided into many source code files, header files and different folders)
-inline keyword <br>
+* inline keyword <br>
   If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.
   Any change to an inline function could require all clients of the function to be recompiled because compiler would need to replace all the code once again otherwise it will     continue with old functionality. <br>
+* Use of templates
+* Polymorphism
+* Use of containers like map,vector,etc.
+* Use of enums
+* Use of classes that only define interface of member functions and definition is provided in another class

+## Usage of iterators and their own data structures
 ADTs
 APFloat
 ArrayRef
 SmallPtrSet
 StringRef

+Iterators
+Use of iterator
+const_iterator and const_reverse_iterator.
+(SmallVector.h) <br>
+rbegin(),rend(), begin(), end() and size()   (SmallVector.h) <br>
+input_iterator_tag and iterator_traits <br>
+move_iterator <br>
+Use of operator== and operator!= (Value.h)
+Use of reverse_iterator (Type.h)
+Iterators to iterate through the array(ADT- ArrayRef) containing pointers of a particular class. forward_iterator_tag (Value.h)